Daniel-Jamil/technology-engineering/cloud-infrastructure/virtualization-solutions/oracle-cloud-vmware-solution/workload-migration-to-oci-comprehensive-guide/README.md

 # Conclusion

-Migrating workloads to OCI requires structured assessment, target architecture alignment, and disciplined execution across virtualization, cloud-native, and platform-based environments.
-By following the approaches outlined in this guide, organizations can execute secure, efficient, and low-risk migrations while aligning to long-term platform and operational objectives.
+The transition of enterprise infrastructure to OCI demands a structured assessment of existing assets, precise alignment with target cloud architectures, and a disciplined execution strategy.
+Whether migrating virtualized estates, physical compute, or containerized platforms, the methodologies outlined in this guide enable organizations to execute secure, low-risk migrations.
+By following these validated pathways, teams can ensure operational continuity while accelerating the long-term transformation of their global infrastructure

 # License